Last Update: 2020-08-12

 Also define the Environment variables for the Python console.
 Go to File > Settings > Build, Execution, Deployment > Console > Python Console and add QGIS_PREFIX_PATH to the Environment variables.

-You might also like to use the conda environment shell in your Pycharm terminal.
-Open Tools > Terminal and set the shell path to
+You may also modify the shell used in your PyCharm terminal to use the QGIS environment.
+Open Tools > Terminal and set the shell path to, for example:

 Test the Python environment